onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 # SECTION: Enlarging the self
 ██████████████████████████████████████████████████████████████████

+> "The mark of a civilized man is the capacity to read a column of numbers and weep." - [Bertrand Russell](https://www.goodreads.com/quotes/10819849-the-mark-of-a-civilized-man-is-the-capacity-to)

+> "For the psychologist Paul Bloom, this is a huge downside.
+Empathy, he argues, focuses our attention on single individuals, leading us to become both parochial and insensitive to scale.
+As Bertrand Russell is often reported to have said, “The mark of a civilized man is the capacity to read a column of numbers and weep,” but few of us are capable of truly feeling statistics in this way.
+If only we could be moved more by our heads than our hearts, we could do a lot more good.
+And yet the incentives to show empathy and spontaneous compassion are overwhelming.
+Think about it: Which kind of people are likely to make better friends, coworkers, and spouses—“calculators” who manage their generosity with a spreadsheet, or “emoters” who simply can’t help being moved to help people right in front of them?
+Sensing that emoters, rather than calculators, are generally preferred as allies, our brains are keen to advertise that we are emoters.
+Spontaneous generosity may not be the most effective way to improve human welfare on a global scale, but it’s effective where our ancestors needed it to be: at finding mates and building a strong network of allies." - [The Elephant in the Brain: Hidden Motives in Everyday Life](https://www.goodreads.com/quotes/9035068-for-the-psychologist-paul-bloom-this-is-a-huge-downside)

 Sublimation of the individual self into a higher entity

 We are nothing without everyone else